-- Completion of an updated Feasibility Study Technical Report for the Mirador Project the company announced that an updated Feasibility Study Technical Report ("FS") has been completed for the company's 100% owned Mirador Project ("the Project") in southeastern Ecuador.
-The FS projects an average of almost 130 Million pounds of annual copper production for the Project and shows a projected initial capital cost of approximately US\$ 399 Million and approximately US\$ 19 Million in working capital, which would be spent over a two year construction period prior to the start of production.
-The FS calls for daily throughput of the concentrator facility of approximately 30,000 tonnes per day, which is a material improvement over the original Feasibility Study results released by the company in April 2005, which planned for 25,000 tonnes per day. - Constitutional Assembly passes new Mining Mandate on April 18, 2008, the Constitutional Assembly of Ecuador approved a Mining Mandate (the "Mandate") which establishes a number of conditions and restrictions on metallic mining concessions previously issued by the government of Ecuador, in advance of a new legal framework (the "Mining Law") that is to be issued within 180 days from the date of publication of the Mandate.
-The company has been advised by the MMP that the intention of the Ecuador Government is to develop a new Mining Law within the 180 day period, which will provide details regarding the scope and meaning of the Articles contained in the Mandate.
+• Completion of an updated Feasibility Study Technical Report for the Mirador Project - the company announced that an updated Feasibility Study Technical Report ("FS") has been completed for the company's 100% owned Mirador Project ("the Project") in southeastern Ecuador.
+The FS projects an average of almost 130 million pounds of annual copper production for the Project and shows a projected initial capital cost of approximately US\$ 399 million and approximately US\$ 19 million in working capital, which would be spent over a two year construction period prior to the start of production.
+The FS calls for daily throughput of the concentrator facility of approximately 30,000 tonnes per day, which is a material improvement over the original Mirador Project Feasibility Study released by the company in April 2005, which planned for 25,000 tonnes per day.

+- Constitutional Assembly passes new Mining Mandate on April 18, 2008, the Constitutional Assembly of Ecuador approved a Mining Mandate (the "Mandate") which established a number of conditions and restrictions on metallic mining concessions previously issued by the Government of Ecuador, which includes the: - Ø immediate suspension of all fieldwork activities of all mining companies in Ecuador, except for activities specifically allowed by the MMP - Ø revocation of concessions, which has been done for: non-payment of concession patent fees by the established deadline; concessions which were in the process of being granted or transferred; concessions covering protected natural zones, protected forests and those which affect the origin and sources of water; and those concessions granted to officials and former officials of the Ministry of Natural Resources, Ministry of Energy and Mines, and Ministry of Mines and Petroleum, or any members of their family.